How to create a restaurant marketing plan [+ Free template]

 Text messaging

 Instead of emailing customers, you can also text them.
 Messages will need to be shorter and you’ll need to include a very specific CTA, such as an offer code or a link to your website.
 Text messaging is a great strategy to share offers and promotions and waitlist notifications, but some people may consider it invasive, so keep the texts to a minimum and always clearly identify yourself as a restaurant.
+Utilizing a texting CRM tool can help manage and personalize your communication effectively, ensuring that your messages are both timely and welcomed by the recipients.

 Loyalty programs